artprofi91/Node-Shape-Constructor/README.md

 ## Overview

-I used prototypes to implement a Shape "class", and Triangle; Square; and Pentagon "subclasses".
+I used prototypes to implement the Shape "class", and Triangle; Square; and Pentagon "subclasses".
 The `instanceof` operator should behave properly when used on instances of any of the three classes.

 #### Shape constructor

 Shape constructor has a property called type.
-I attached a function, called get_type such that any Shape will be able to call it.
+I attached a function, called get_type such that any Shape is able to call it.

 #### Triangle/Square/Pentagon constructors